snowdrop/istio-routing-example/README.md

 ```bash
 echo $(oc get route istio-ingress -o jsonpath='{.spec.host}{"\n"}' -n istio-system)/example/
 ```
+Make sure you access the above url with the HTTP scheme.
+HTTPS is NOT enabled by default.

 Click "Invoke Service" in the client UI; do this several times.
 You will notice that the services are currently load-balanced at exactly 50%.
 This is not always desireable for an A/B deployment.
 Sometimes it is important to slowly direct traffic to a new service over time.
 In this case, we can supply an Istio RouteRule to control load balancing behavior: